BestTimesToVisit.com Logo

 culture

-Dress modestly when visiting temples or rural villages; covering your shoulders and knees is a sign of respect.
-If you're invited into someone's home, it's customary to bring a small gift, like local snacks or fruit, and always use your right hand for giving and receiving items.
+Dress modestly when visiting temples or rural villages – covering your shoulders and knees is a sign of respect.
+Many temples offer sarongs to borrow at the entrance, but it's a good idea to bring your own lightweight one.
+Always use your right hand for giving and receiving things, as the left hand is considered unclean.

 food